 While the xtzap -a command can be used to update all components with a single command, it may be faster to use the xtzap -blade command when only blade types need to be updated, or the xtzap -t command when only a single type needs to be updated.
 On larger systems, this can be a significant time savings.

 This is the list of all cabinet level components:

 '''

 cc_mc (CC Microcontroller)

 cc_bios (CC Tolapai BIOS)

 cc_fpga (CC FPGA)

 chia_fpga (CHIA FPGA)

-This is a list of all blade level or

 '''

 This is a list of all blade level components: